iocaware/iocgen/iocaware_stix/README.md

 1) Cuckoo 0.6.0 - you will need an actual working version of cuckoo for this to work http://www.cuckoosandbox.org

-2) Relies python-stix.
+2) Relies on python-stix.
 Follow instructions here (which will also take care of dependencies): https://github.com/STIXProject/python-stix